SDPB Arts

 And that's hard.

-It can be, I, I think it's just the satisfaction of it.
+I think it's just the satisfaction of it.

-Not that it's easy or joyful or anything.
+not that it's easy or joyful or anything.

 Like if I can complete a painting to my satisfaction, which can be a long time.

-Okay, well, I, I guess as a a child, really, I always thought of myself as an artist because I took my sketchbook with me when we visited relatives.
+Well, I guess as a a child, really, I always thought of myself as an artist because I took my sketchbook with me when we visited relatives.

 Oftentimes I had it.

-And that was so like, oh, you know, I'm an artist.
+And so then they would say, oh, here's the artist, you know, and that was so like, oh, you know, I'm an artist.

-You know, they called me an artist and I thought, well, that's what I am.
+And I thought, well, that's what I am.

-And the other farm was by Willow Lake, rural.
+And the other farm was by Willow Lake Rural.

-And the one house, you know, the kitchen light was a fluorescent round, no shade.
+I mean, the ceiling lights in their farmhouse and the one house, you know, the kitchen light was a fluorescent round, no shade.

 So that was made the kitchen kind of bluish, you know.

-And you know, I can just remember those rooms having different light.
+And, you know, I can just remember those rooms having different light.

-So it was just all very interesting to me.
+So, it was just all very interesting to me.

 Yeah.